 We assume the shape of the electron spectrum around the maximum energy, $E_{\rm max,e}$, in the simple form,

 As discussed in the following, the spectral index $p$ and the cutoff shape parameter $a$ contain rich information on the acceleration mechanism.
-We parameterize the functional form of the electron spectrum, Equation~(1), as simple as possible so that the result can be compared with observations.
-In practice, when we consider the X-ray synchrotron emission from typical young SNRs, only the energy range around $E_{\rm max,e}$ is important because the roll-off energy of the synchrotron radiation is much smaller than 2 keV, so that the detailed fluctuation of the electron spectrum caused by more realistic but somewhat complicated models, such as nonlinear model, may not be important.
+We parameterize the functional form of the electron spectrum, Equation~(1), to be as simple as possible so that the result can be compared with observations.
+In practice, when we consider X-ray synchrotron emission from typical young SNRs, only the energy range around $E_{\rm max,e}$ is important because the roll-off energy of the synchrotron radiation is much smaller than 2 keV, so that detailed fluctuations of the electron spectrum caused by more realistic but somewhat complicated models, such as the nonlinear model, may not be important.